rubyaustralia/meetup-ruby-perth/README.md

 * Proposals for [presentations/talks](https://github.com/rubyaustralia/meetup-ruby-perth/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3AProposal-Talk):
   * We're always on the lookout for people who are willing to present to our local Ruby community
   * Presentations can be about anything that relates to Ruby, even if only "tangentially" related
-  * Some example ideas for presentations: Ruby internals, "how to do X with Ruby", new and updated Rails features, recent changes in web development, Ruby and mobile dev, web accessibility, developer toolchains and utilities, language comparisons ([note]()), general tech industry commentary and much more
+  * Some example ideas for presentations: Ruby internals, "how to do X with Ruby", new and updated Rails features, recent changes in web development, Ruby and mobile dev, web accessibility, developer toolchains and utilities, language comparisons (see note at end), general tech industry commentary and much more
-  * Also very happy for presentations from people that are "outside" of the local Ruby community - some non-exhaustive examples:
+  * Also very happy for presentations from people that are "outside" of the local Ruby community - some (non-exhaustive) examples:
-    * Academics/experts speaking about developments in computer science or computer languages
-    * Web designers talking about design principles or new UI/UX concepts
+    * Web designers talking about design principles or relevant new UI/UX concepts
     * Developer tool advocates (could be either commercial or F/OSS products - organisers to determine what's "OK" with community)
     * Disability advocates with expertise in web accessibility
+    * Academics/experts speaking about developments in computer science or computer languages
     * Notable tech experts visiting Perth and willing to present
     * (There's plenty more scope here...)
   * If someone has a proposal but unsure if it's relevant or of interest?
 Discuss with them and (if needed) the rest of the organiser team